-

 It’s basically a love letter to a 90s’ childhood, whilst acknowledging that some of it was, you know, utterly baffling.

-I’m currently sending it off into the Universe and keeping fingers crossed that the Universe wants to publish it.
+I’m currently discussing it with the Universe and keeping fingers crossed that the Universe wants to publish it.*

 Cheese and pickle.
 Specifically, the crap mass-produced cheese and pickle from the bar in Blackpool Tower Ballroom in the 90s.